nf-core/rnafusion/docs/usage.md

 cd utils && sh download-singularity-img.sh /path/to/images
 ```

-To launch the pipeline with the `singularity` configuration profile run:
+This will launch the pipeline using `singularity` with configuration profile [example-singularity.config](https://github.com/nf-core/rnafusion/blob/master/example/custom-singularity.config).
+See below for more information about profiles.

 ```bash
 # With custom fasta and gtf (Ensembl example)